Historic wandering domains near cycles: Introduction

-Similarly to the results obtained in~\cite{GST93b,GST08} strange attractors, normally hyperbolic attracting smooth invariant circles and hyperbolic sinks are also obtained by unfolding a Tajter homoclinic tangency under the following extra assumptions~\cite{Ta01,gonchenko2007bifurcations}.
+Similarly to the results obtained in~\cite{GST93b,GST08} strange attractors, normally hyperbolic attracting smooth invariant circles and hyperbolic sinks are also obtained by unfolding a Tajter homoclinic tangency under the following extra assumptions~\cite{Ta01,GGT07}.
 The first extra assumption is the \emph{dissipativeness}: the homoclinic tangency is associated with a saddle periodic point $P$ whose multipliers are $\lambda_{s}$, $\lambda_{c}$ and $\lambda_{u}$ with

-Recall a periodic point is said to be sectional dissipative when the product of any pair of multipliers is less than one.
+Recall a periodic point is said to be sectional dissipative when the absolute value of the product of any pair of multipliers is less than one.
 Conversely, the second extra assumption required is the \emph{non-sectional dissipativeness} of $P$: either

 For short we will say that $P$ is \emph{dissipative but non-sectional dissipative periodic point} when both above extra assumptions are satisfied.